KSHB-TV: KBMA-TV: Early years

-In programming during the 1970s, channel 41 offered a wide variety of programming.
+During the 1970s, channel 41 offered a wide variety of programming.
 When the Royals brought their television and radio operation in-house in 1972, KBMA-TV was selected as the originating station for the television network.
 By 1975, it was the broadcast home of Royals baseball, Kansas City Kings basketball, and Kansas City Scouts hockey; the Royals remained on channel 41 through 1979, moving to WDAF-TV.
 Muscare continued as a host of horror and daytime movies before leaving in 1977.

 Schmidt and BMA sold Westport Television in 1977 to Scripps-Howard Broadcasting, the radio and television division of the E. W. Scripps Company, for $7.5 million.
 Its first order of business was to construct a proper studio facility; KBMA-TV had been producing programs in facilities located near the BMA Tower, which only contained its offices.
 In May 1978, the company obtained approval to construct studios at Brush Creek and Oak on a site of land where neighbors had previously rejected a proposed post office; Scripps-Howard had considered and rejected sites at Crown Center and in Overland Park, Kansas.

 KSHB-TV: The independent and Fox years

 On September 28, 1981, coinciding with the station's move into the completed Oak Street facility, the station's call letters were changed from KBMA-TV to KSHB-TV, representing owner Scripps-Howard Broadcasting.
 The call sign change coincided with a more aggressive programming attitude led by Wormington, which included increased local programming not possible without the larger facilities, which included two studios.
 One of these new local programs was All Night Live, wraparound segments around films and classic reruns in the overnight hours; Muscare returned to the station as host.
 A similar program in the late morning hours, A.M.
 Live, debuted in September 1982.
-By this time, the station had grown with the spread of cable television in mid-America; it was seen in 600,000 cable households from Iowa to Arkansas.
+By this time, channel 41 had grown into a regional superstation with the spread of cable television in mid-America; it was seen in 600,000 cable households from Iowa to Arkansas.